Something went wrong

 Select pregnancy-related serious adverse events in pregnant individuals occurring at any time following vaccination1†

-Preterm births and additional safety outcomes1,2Explore the safety profile of ABRYSVO®ReferencesAdditional preterm birth, low birth weight, and neonatal jaundice data (when vaccine was administered 32-36 weeks gestation) are shown above.
-These data are derived from the October 13, 2023 MMWR.2
+Preterm births and additional safety outcomes1,3Explore the safety profile of ABRYSVO®ReferencesAdditional low birth weight and neonatal jaundice data (when vaccine was administered 32-36 weeks gestation) are shown above.
+These data are derived from the October 13, 2023 MMWR.3

-• Within the trial dosing interval of the phase 3 ABRYSVO trial, there was an ~1% higher rate of preterm birth observed vs placebo1
+• Within the trial dosing interval of the phase 3 ABRYSVO trial, there was an ~1% higher rate of preterm birth observed vs placebo3

 • Available data are insufficient to establish or exclude a causal relationship between preterm birth and ABRYSVO1